-Any and all feminists!
-Our National Young Feminist Leadership Conference has a history of bringing together college and high school students, recent graduates, and faculty and staff supporters, and we heavily encourage that our Feminist Campus groups attend this year’s conference–remember, there’s more strength in numbers!
+Our National Young Feminist Leadership Conference has a history of bringing together college and high school students, recent graduates, and faculty and staff supporters, and we heavily encourage that our Feminist Campus groups attend this year’s conference.
+There’s more strength in numbers!

 Is the venue accessible?

-The Capital Hilton is wheelchair accessible.
+The DoubleTree Crystal City is wheelchair accessible.
 For those with access needs, please fill out our Accommodations Request Form.

 How can this conference help me on campus?

-The goal of our annual conference is to embolden and prepare young feminists to become the social and political leaders of our generation.
-Attendees who are members of a Feminist Campus group will learn specific skills to strengthen and grow their organization and organize campaigns.
-Individuals not currently in an affiliated group will be able to meet with Feminist Campus organizers directly to learn how to start a group on their campuses and mobilize on pertinent and timely issues.
-All attendees will gain deeper knowledge about feminist issues–specifically ways in which to get out the student vote this November–and will have the opportunity to attend workshops related to direct action campaigns.
-Conference attendees will also have the opportunity to build connections with feminists from across the country and learn from one another.
+The goal of our annual conference is emboldening and preparing young feminists to become the social and political leaders of our generation.
+Attendees who are members of a Feminist Campus group will learn specific skills to strengthen and grow their organization and organize campaigns, and all attendees will have the opportunity to attend workshops related to direct action campaigns and gain deeper knowledge about feminist issues.
+Conference attendees will also have the opportunity to build connections with feminists from across the country and learn directly from one another.

 What is included in the registration fee?

-- Access to our Congressional Visit Day on Capitol Hill, in which we engage directly with U.S. senators and representatives
+- Registration for Congressional Visit Day, in which we engage directly with our representatives on Capitol Hill

 - Conference materials, fact sheets, and toolkits to mobilize on your campus